 Clip It Up

 For a more practical and wearable choice, seek a specialty clothing clip that caters exactly to the purpose of cinching pants without a belt.
-Available at online retailers, these inconspicuous plastic clips work sort of like adjusting the strap on a backpack.; you hook the clip to the waistband, then twist it 90 degrees to gather and secure excess fabric.
+Available at online retailers, these inconspicuous plastic clips work sort of like adjusting the strap on a backpack.
+You hook the clip to the waistband, then twist it 90 degrees to gather and secure excess fabric, an easy way to tighten pants without belt loops.
 Typically, these simple gizmos reduce waistband sizes by up to 5 inches, and you can even double up on clips to double the downsizing effect.

 From Saggy to Stylish

-A belt doesn't have to be a leather accessory with a buckle and a few holes. -- even the Oxford dictionary says so.
-If you don't have a traditional belt on hand and sewing isn't your bag, think outside the box.
-Reach for a long sash to cinch up your britches.
+A belt doesn't have to be a leather accessory with a buckle and a few holes.
+If you don't have a traditional belt on hand and sewing isn't your bag, think outside the box and reach for a long sash to cinch up your britches.
 Whether solid colored or patterned, a lightweight sash lends your ensemble a Bohemian vibe that especially suits casual capris, boyfriend jeans or wide-legged pants.

-For pants that just need a tiny bit of help staying up, a thicker under layer -- like athletic shorts or spandex leggings -- might do the trick.
-If you're going uber-casual, you may even be able to roll the waistband on cotton pants and shorts to tighten them up a tad.
+For pants that just need a tiny bit of help staying up, a thicker under layer like athletic shorts or spandex leggings might do the trick.
+If you're going ultra-casual, you may even be able to roll the waistband on cotton pants and shorts to tighten them up a tad.